parkermac/LO/traps_notes/README.md

 <details><summary>1.5.
 Convert raw Ecology data from excel file to netCDF</summary>

 *Note: User does not need to run this step.
 It is listed here for completion.
 During TRAPS development and testing, the developer already ran this script.
-Users can skip to step 2.*
+Users can skip to step 2.
+However, if the user decides to run this script, it is advised that they run it on their remote machine (or wherever they plan to generate forcing).*

 This step runs one script which consolidates all of Ecology's raw data (in excel format) into netCDF files with daily resolution from Jan 1999 - Jul 2017.